cisco/mindmeld/source/userguide/nlp.rst

 Tracking classifier progress
 ----------------------------

-Training classifiers can be time-consuming, so progress tracking is important for client's to see how much longer the application will finis
+Training the NLU pipeline can be time-consuming depending on the number of models to be trained and the number of training examples for each of them.
+The following code snippet shows how you can do progress tracking while building your application.
+The progress bar will display the fraction of models that have been trained at any given time.

 .. code:: python